pedrorivald/portfolio/README.md

 ### Run Project

-* > Navigate through the file manager to the Vai-na-sort folder
+* > Navigate through the file manager to the portfolio folder

 * > Double-click the index.html file